minos-framework/minos-python/README.md

 Minos is a framework which helps you create [reactive](https://www.reactivemanifesto.org/) microservices in Python.
 Internally, it leverages Event Sourcing, CQRS and a message driven architecture to fulfil the commitments of an asynchronous environment.

+## Foundational Patterns

+The `minos` framework is built strongly following the following set of patterns:

+### Application architecture

+* [Microservice architecture](https://microservices.io/patterns/microservices.html): Architect an application as a collection of loosely coupled services.

+### Decomposition

+* [Decompose by subdomain](https://microservices.io/patterns/decomposition/decompose-by-subdomain.html): Define services corresponding to Domain-Driven Design (DDD) subdomains
+* [Self-contained Service](https://microservices.io/patterns/decomposition/self-contained-service.html): Microservices can respond to a synchronous request without waiting for the response from any other service.

+### Data management

+* [Database per service](https://microservices.io/patterns/data/database-per-service.html): Keep each microservice's persistent data private to that service and accessible only via its API.
+A service's transactions only involve its database.
+* [Saga](https://microservices.io/patterns/data/saga.html): Transaction that spans multiple services.
+* [CQRS](https://microservices.io/patterns/data/cqrs.html): view database, which is a read-only replica that is designed to support queries that retrieves data from microservice.
+The application keeps the replica up to date by subscribing to Domain events published by the service that own the data.
+* [Domain event](https://microservices.io/patterns/data/domain-event.html): A service often needs to publish events when it updates its data.
+These events might be needed, for example, to update a CQRS view.
+* [Event Sourcing](https://microservices.io/patterns/data/event-sourcing.html): Event sourcing persists the state of a business entity such an Order or a Customer as a sequence of state-changing events.
+Whenever the state of a business entity changes, a new event is appended to the list of events.
+Since saving an event is a single operation, it is inherently atomic.
+The application reconstructs an entity's current state by replaying the events.

+### Communication style

+* [Messaging](https://microservices.io/patterns/communication-style/messaging.html): Services communicating by exchanging messages over messaging channels.
+(Apache Kafka is used in this case)

+### External APIs

+* [API gateway](https://microservices.io/patterns/apigateway.html): Single entry point for all clients.
+The API gateway proxy/route to the appropriate service.

+### Service discovery

+* [Service registry](https://microservices.io/patterns/service-registry.html): Database of services.
+A service registry might invoke a service instance's health check API to verify that it is able to handle requests
+* [Self Registration](https://microservices.io/patterns/self-registration.html): Each service instance register on startup and unregister on stop.

+### Security

+* [Access token](https://microservices.io/patterns/security/access-token.html): The API Gateway authenticates the request and passes an access token (e.g. JSON Web Token) that securely identifies the requestor in each request to the services.
+A service can include the access token in requests it makes to other services.

+### Observability

+* [Health Check API](https://microservices.io/patterns/observability/health-check-api.html): A service has a health check API endpoint (e.g. HTTP `/health`) that returns the health of the service.

 ## Installation

 ### Guided installation